-Note, however, that you can only fight cases of infringement within your trademark class.
-Thus, if you register a class 13 trademark, you won’t be able to take a car company to court for having the same name as your business.
+For this reason, even if you register a Class 13 trademark you won’t be able to take a car company to court for having the same name as your business.

 This strategy has the advantage of allowing you to cover multiple bases, especially if you plan on expanding your brand down the line.

 What are Class 13 Goods?

 This means that if your company offers any type of service, you’ll want to register elsewhere as well.

 Weapons and Ammunitions

 This includes unconventional and non-lethal munitions, such as rubber bullets.

 Essentially, any sort of explosive with military applications, such as missiles or hand grenades, will be trademarked under this class.

-Note that this includes the individual parts and pieces of explosive devices, such as blast caps or fuses.
+Note that this also includes the individual parts and pieces of explosive devices, such as blast caps or fuses.

-For class 13 trademark goods, the coordinated classes are:
+For Class 13 trademark goods, the coordinated classes are:

-- Class 28 (Games and Sporting Goods).
-Accessories for hunting firearms frequently straddle the line between class 13 and 28.
+- Class 28 (Games and Sporting Goods) – Accessories for hunting firearms frequently straddle the line between Class 13 and 28.
 For that reason, it’s a good policy for the producers of such goods to file under both.

-- Class 35 (Advertising Businesses and Services).
-If your business has a significant advertising or branding component, you might consider filing those aspects of your brand under class 35.
+- Class 35 (Advertising Businesses and Services) – If your business has a significant advertising or branding component, you might consider filing those aspects of your brand under Class 35.

-- Class 42 (Science and Technology Services).
-Many weapons and pyrotechnics manufacturers are also paid for their research services and should file under class 42.
+- Class 42 (Science and Technology Services) – Many weapons and pyrotechnics manufacturers are also paid for their research services and should file under Class 42.

-- Class 45 (Legal and Security Services).
-If your business has a private security component, don’t forget to file under class 45 as well.
+- Class 45 (Legal and Security Services) – If your business has a private security component, don’t forget to file under Class 45 as well.

-Fortunately, if you forget to file under one or more classes, it’s easy to add more later.
+Fortunately, if you forget to file under one or more classes, it’s easy to add more classes later.

 At best, mistakes during the trademark registration process will waste your time and money—at worst, they can prevent you from holding intellectual property vital to your business.